-The Washington Department of Commerce recommends that classifications of frequently flooded areas should include, at a minimum, the 100-year floodplain designations of the FEMA National Flood Insurance Program (NFIP).
-Many Washington communities have received updated Flood Insurance Rate Maps (often called 100 year floodplain maps).
-Final updated FEMA maps must be adopted into the local floodplain management ordinance in order for properties in a jurisdiction to retain flood insurance coverage.
-If your CAO references FEMA maps, you should update references to final updated maps.
+The Washington Department of Commerce recommends that classifications of frequently-flooded-areas should include, at a minimum, the 100-year floodplain designations of the National Flood Insurance Program (NFIP).
+Many Washington communities have received updated FIRMs (often called 100-year floodplain maps).
+Final updated FIRMs must be adopted into the local floodplain management ordinance for properties in a jurisdiction to retain flood insurance coverage.
+If your CAO references these maps, be sure it references the most recent update of the FIRMs.

-In some jurisdictions, FEMA has issued preliminary updated FIRM maps, but the process to make these maps final has been delayed.
-We and FEMA encourage use of these preliminary updated maps in regulating floodplains to reduce flood risk and protect floodplain resources, so long as the information is at least as restrictive as the current effective maps.
+In some jurisdictions, FEMA has issued preliminary updated FIRMs but the process to make these maps final has been delayed.
+As long as the information is at least restrictive as currently effective maps, we encourage using these preliminary updated maps to regulate floodplains to reduce flood risk and protect floodplain resources.

-Local governments can adopt the preliminary updated floodplain maps as the areas protected under their CAO.
-We support the use of the preliminary updated maps (until they are superseded by final maps) as best available science in meeting CAO update requirements.
+Local governments can adopt the preliminary updated FIRMs as the areas protected under their CAO.
+We support using the preliminary maps (until they are superseded by final maps) as best available science in meeting CAO update requirements.

-In no case may Preliminary FIRMs be used to reduce the area covered or applicable standards required by a currently effective FIRM.
-If utilizing Preliminary FIRMs, local governments should have an appeal or review process allowing for engineering review of preliminary FIRM information that is more restrictive than the current effective FIRM.
+In no case, however, may preliminary FIRMs be used to reduce the area covered or decrease applicable standards required by a currently effective FIRM.
+If using preliminary FIRMs, local governments should have an appeal or review process allowing for engineering review of preliminary FIRM information that is more restrictive than the current effective FIRM.

 Mapping of Channel Migration Zones